Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Methodology

-where $\tilde{p}_i$ is the output probability of the model with the corresponding bucket ${\mathbf{b}_i}$.
-Therefore, the mapping function $f$ in SSR is modified to learn a distribution $\mathcal{P} = \{p_i\}_{i=1}^L$ over predefined buckets.
-By transforming the numerical regression into an interval prediction problem, DDE offers a smoother learning objective and richer label distribution than direct numerical regression, leading to more effective use of limited labels and better noise robustness.
+where $\tilde p_i$ is the model output for class $\mathbf{b}_i$.
+The mapping function $f$ therefore learns a distribution $\mathcal{P}=\{p_i\}_{i=1}^{L}$ over predefined classes.
+By transforming numerical regression into an interval-prediction problem, it offers a smoother learning objective and richer label distribution than direct numerical regression~\cite{xu2019label}, leading to more effective use of limited labels and better noise robustness.

 To obtain a probabilistic distribution, we apply the softmax function, and the predicted distribution is formulated as: